peteamiri/Tutorials/SalesForce/CertNote2.md

 Text field allows – 255 ch
 Long text field allows – 32768 ch, on separate lines

-Salesforce apps:
+SalesForce apps:
 Data-centric (app is centered around a DB, structured consistent info) Collaborative (many users can share data and services, easy to access remotely) Security & Sharing model (finely control a user’s access to different data) Workflow rules (Used to auto assign tasks, update data, send email according to a business event, creation or change of a business record)
 Approval processes (Sets up a sequence of steps necessary for a record to be approved and by whom)

-Technology behind Salesforce:
+Technology behind SalesForce:
-Multitenant architecture – All users share a single common infrastructure Meta-data driven development model – Models, obj, forms defined by metadata API Access – Application programming interface direct access APEX – Programming language, runs on cloud on Salesforce.com servers Visualforce – Framework for creating feature rich user interfaces for apps in cloud or blend web services into the application
+Multitenant architecture – All users share a single common infrastructure Meta-data driven development model – Models, obj, forms defined by metadata API Access – Application programming interface direct access APEX – Programming language, runs on cloud on SalesForce.com servers Visualforce – Framework for creating feature rich user interfaces for apps in cloud or blend web services into the application
-Salesforce Mobile – IOS, Android, blackberry native client Sites – Public websites and apps that are directly integrated with Salesforce without users requiring to share data and functionality with people outside your organization, apps that directly integrate with SFDC login
+SalesForce Mobile – IOS, Android, blackberry native client Sites – Public websites and apps that are directly integrated with SalesForce without users requiring to share data and functionality with people outside your organization, apps that directly integrate with SFDC login
 AppExchange – web directory with Force.com apps available to customers.

 App is a container for all objects, tabs / ordered collection of tabs